DaPigGuy/PiggyCustomEnchants/README.md

 <!-- If one question constantly persists, add the Q/A in here. -->
 ## FAQ
 **Q:** How do I create/use an enchanted book? </br>
 **A:** If you want to create an enchanted book, use the /ce enchant command on a normal book.
 Afterwards, you place the item you want to enchant on top of the enchanted book.
 It will then enchant your item.

+**Q:** `ErrorException: "Invalid argument supplied for foreach()" (EXCEPTION) in "plugins/PiggyCustomEnchants.phar/src/DaPigGuy/PiggyCustomEnchants/PiggyCustomEnchants" at line 54`</br>
+**A:** This is due to an outdated configuration from Version 1.0.0.
+You should delete your old configuration to allow PiggyCE to re-generate a new configuration.

 ## Information
 * We do not support any spoons.
 Anything to do with spoons (Issues or PRs) will be ignored.